Funding & aid

 Funding dollars drive innovation at KU.
 You’ll investigate a number of funding resources, from KU and elsewhere, and choose the opportunities that best fit the needs of your graduate work.
 First step: File your Free Application for Federal Student Aid — many funding applications require you to have an up-to-date FAFSA.
 If you’re from outside the U.S., file your International Student Need Analysis Worksheet.

 Most of the funding opportunities available to new graduate students are administered by departments.
-Start by thoroughly reviewing the application requirements, which may detail specific funding opportunities and criteria.
+Start by thoroughly reviewing the application requirements, which can be found after starting an application and selecting a program of interest.
 Reach out to the program contact listed in the requirements for more information.
 Other things to consider:

 - Some programs automatically consider all applicants for funding through fellowships or assistantships.